-The number of businesses started and existing over some time determines economic growth.
+The number of businesses that started and existed over some time determines economic growth.
 If the companies do not exist over a long period, there is no chance of economic prosperity.
-My worry is, why is our society not doing enough to ensure that we have more than 1% of the businesses surviving for over 15 Years.
+Why is our society not doing enough to ensure that more than 1% of businesses survive for over 15 Years?
 Then, what happens to the people who have been working in these businesses?
 Where do they go?
 You are right.
 They become unemployed, and their skills become dormant, a significant loss to the labor market.

 My next concern was what we could do to end this menace and promote economic growth and prosperity.
 Then the thought of recycling human capital came into my mind.

-Sustaining a business over a more extended period is not easy; however, with the right mentorship and training, we can have real entrepreneurs that can make this dream a reality.
+Sustaining a business over a more extended period is not easy; however, with the right mentorship and training, we can have real entrepreneurs to make this dream a reality.
 To achieve this dream, we have to fix the reasons causing these businesses to fail.

 How do we end unemployment in society?